Sexual Harassment Facts: Guide to Employment Discrimination

 If these steps fail to resolve the issue, you may want to file a charge with the EEOC or local/state agency under harassment laws.

 Filing a charge with the Equal Employment Opportunity Commission may be your best option when you cannot stop the harassment through your employer's complaint channels.
 You may seek a remedy if your case proceeds after filing a charge with the EEOC.
 The remedy you seek depends on the facts of the case.
 For example, if an employer demotes you for rejecting sexual demands, you may seek to order a reinstatement into the original position.

 Legal Help for a Workplace Harassment Claim

 Federal and state laws protect you from sexual harassment in the workplace.
-If your employer is not doing anything to stop it, you may be able to file a claim for compensation.
-Contact an employment attorney in your area to discuss your situation.
+If your employer is not doing anything to stop it, you may be able to file a sexual harassment complaint.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help